 There’s also another big difference between then and now, which is that mass shootings have become a near daily occurrence in an America divided by the group-based rhetoric of today’s toxic elites.
 A group of fake tough guys led by silver spoon divider-in-chief Donald Trump.

 Their political posturing has helped orchestrate a massive increase in mass shootings.
-The U.S. averaged just 1.1 mass shootings per year in the 1970s, according to the Congressional Research Service.
+The U.S. averaged just 1.1 mass shootings per year in the 1970s,

 By 2015, the tally was up to 372 mass shootings, which killed 475 people and wounded 1,870, according to the Mass Shootings tracker.